 The above Figures show that the numerical model can provide acceptable range of results regarding the tendency of the temperature distribution in the room.
 The tendency of the temperature gradient in the room calculated by the porous model seems almost identical to that one of the measurements.
 Nevertheless, it can be seen that the model underestimates the temperatures in the room in all the measured points.
 However, these differences between experimental data and calculated results are assumed acceptable since they do not exceed 3% of deviation.
 This small deviations may occur because of the wrong estimation of the convective fraction applied to specify the thermal load of the heat sources.
 However, this is not a big issue since a slight increase of the convective heat fraction of the heat sources can be applied easily in the CFD model.
-It can be concluded that the numerical model seems to underestimate the temperatures in the room but the deviations are small enough to consider the model results acceptable.
+It can be concluded that the numerical model seems to underestimate the temperatures in the room but the deviations are are small enough to consider the model's results acceptable.

 The Figures from 4.11 to 4.14 represent the comparison of the velocity gradient along the columns.
 The blue lines represent the velocities calculated by the numerical model whereas the orange bullets represent the velocities measured by Zhang during the her experiment procedure.
-Also, in the Figures below x-axis represents the velocity magnitude and y-axis represents the measured height.